 Review Male/Female Diversity at Adrian

-When available, the chart below will include the male to female ratio among Adrian's faculty, as well as students.
+When available, the chart below will include the male to female ratio among Adrian's undergraduate students.

 Representation from U.S. States is About Average